zmbkilla/SLauncher/README.md

 # SLauncher
-Launcher for that space game
+Launcher for that space game.